Scottish art, Scottish paintings, and Scottish artists and contemporary art - Artist CV's

 Davy Brown eventually left teaching in 2002 to concentrate full time as a professional Scottish contemporary artist.
 Over the years Davy Brown paintings, with their very distinctive style of modern Scottish art, have consistently grown in popularity.
 For much of this time Davy Brown paintings have been inspired by his love of the Scottish Landscapes but recently this much acclaimed Scottish artist has started to produce equally compelling paintings of France and Spain.

-Other influences on Davy Brown paintings have been the artist James Robertson, travels to Iceland, as well as issues closer to home such as acid rain and forestry encroachment.
 Frequent trips to Cornwall Art Galleries have also nurtured an interest in the paintings of the modern British St. Ives abstractionists such as Terry Frost, John Wells and Wilhelmina Barns-Graham.
-To Davy Brown, Cornwall and Galloway have much in common - the scenic landscape and ever chaging light.
+To Davy Brown, Cornwall and Galloway have much in common - the scenic landscape and ever changing light.
+Following a health scare in 2013, a slight change can be seen in Davy's work.
+It is still strong in the use of colour with a familiar texture but a subtle change in his palette has introduced

 SEE DAVY BROWN LIMITED EDITION PRINTS